Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 If we do something like add a variable to a `Vec` then ownership of that variable "moves" to the heap.
 When data "moves" ownership, it also physically moves in memory.

-Run this and look closely at the returned addresses.
+Run this and look closely at the returned addresses, they're similar but not the same.

 ```rust
 fn main() {